• Skip to primary navigation

 What is the function of account manager?

 Account managers serve as the liaison between companies and their customers.
-Their core priority is addressing customers’ needs and concerns as quickly and effectively as possible to develop and maintain strong relationships.
+Their core priority is addressing customers’ needs and concerns quickly and effectively to develop and maintain strong relationships.

 Conclusion